Skip to content

 What Grief Actually Feels Like

-You may have heard about the "stages of grief" — denial, anger, bargaining, depression, acceptance.
+You may have heard about the "stages of grief."
 The truth is, grief after losing a partner rarely follows a neat sequence.
 It's more like weather.
 Some days are calm.
 Some days a storm rolls in from nowhere.
 Some days you feel fine until you open the refrigerator and see the yogurt they liked, and suddenly you can't breathe.

-- Brain fog.
-Forgetting words, losing track of conversations, walking into rooms with no idea why.
+Physical symptoms are real and common: exhaustion, trouble sleeping, loss of appetite, chest tightness, headaches.
+Grief lives in the body, not just the mind.
+Brain fog is equally real — forgetting words, losing track of conversations, walking into rooms with no idea why.
 This is your brain under enormous stress.
 It is temporary.

 There is no correct way to grieve.
 Some people cry constantly.
-Some people feel numb for months.
-Some people throw themselves into activity.
-Some people can barely get out of bed.
+Some feel numb for months.
+Some throw themselves into activity.
+Some can barely get out of bed.
 All of these are legitimate responses to an enormous loss.

 "I kept waiting to feel 'normal' again.
 A friend who'd lost her husband told me, 'You won't feel normal.
 You'll feel a new kind of normal.'
 That was the first honest thing anyone said to me."